jbcodeforce/autonomous-car-mgr/docs/architecture.md

 ## Microservice and Lambda

 The Lambda code fits in the function programming paradigm.
-This is not a microservice.
-The entry point is a unique handler function.
+As a [twelve factors app](https://12factor.net/) Lambda function has the characteristic of a microservice.
+The entry point is a unique handler function, which constraint the implementation or enforce implementing message routing.
 The payload is call event, but is a loose definition as agreed upon in classical [event-driven architecture](https://jbcodeforce.github.io/eda-studies/eda/), where it represents something happen as immutable fact.
-In microservice design, developer has to think about domain-driven-design (DDD) bounded context.
-The methodology starts with the [event storming practice](https://jbcodeforce.github.io/eda-studies/event-storming/) and apply [DDD constructs](https://jbcodeforce.github.io/eda-studies/ddd/) like commands, aggregates, repository...
+In microservice design, developer has to think about the domain-driven-design (DDD) bounded contexts.
+The methodology starts with the [event storming practice](https://jbcodeforce.github.io/eda-studies/event-storming/) and applies [DDD constructs](https://jbcodeforce.github.io/eda-studies/ddd/) like Command, Aggregate, Event, Repository...
 Those elements are the grouping that serve as foundations for the microservice implementation.
 The following figure illustrates how to move from elements discovered during DDD sessions and a microservice supports the Order Entity:

 ![](./images/evt-driv-ms.png)